mmcc007/screenshots/README.md

  the version of _Screenshots_ in your pubspec.yaml.
 2. If upgrading the version of _Screenshots_ in your pubspec.yaml, also upgrade the command line version.

-To check the version of screenshots currently installed:
+To check the version of _Screenshots_ currently installed:
 ```
 pub global list
 ```